ZhangRyan11/Software-Engineering-Project/README.md

 3. If true, `i` is added to the list of factors.
 4. The list of factors is returned as output.

-## Performance Improvements

-### Storage Performance Benchmark

-The original `FileDataStorage` implementation was optimized by creating a new `BufferedFileDataStorage` class that uses buffered I/O operations.
-The benchmark test shows significant performance improvements:

-- Original implementation: ~2500ms for 1000 operations
-- Buffered implementation: ~1800ms for 1000 operations
-- Performance improvement: ~28%

-The main bottleneck was using unbuffered file operations (`Files.readString` and `Files.writeString`).
-The fix implements buffered reading and writing with an 8KB buffer size, which reduces the number of system calls and improves overall performance.

-You can find the benchmark test here: [StorageBenchmarkTest.java](src/test/StorageBenchmarkTest.java)

 ![Untitled Page-1](https://github.com/user-attachments/assets/c835f470-3b26-4f55-9f3f-210651e784a4)